You Don't Know What You're Doin'!: Music

 The musical soundtrack was done by the then-nationally famous Abe Lyman Orchestra (though on some prints mis-attributed to the Gus Arnheim band), which adds a happy energy throughout the cartoon.
 The eccentric virtuoso trombone playing of Orlando "Slim" Martin is prominently featured.
 Martin played not only music but also some rather bizarre effects on his horn (the techniques he used to produce some of his sounds continue to puzzle other trombonists).
 His trombone solo representing the drunken automobile is especially memorable.
 The Schlesinger Studio had their sound effects department construct mechanical devices to roughly reproduce some of Martin's sounds, which became standard cartoon sound effects.

 Colorized version

 The short was redrawn colorized in 1987.
-This version suffered from many issues, such as poor animation, and missing frames.
+This version suffered from many issues, such as missing frames and animation, making it much inferior to the original.

 Home media

-You Don't Know What You're Doin'! is available on disc 3 of the Looney Tunes Golden Collection: Volume 6.
+You Don't Know What You're Doin'! is available on Disc 3 of the Looney Tunes Golden Collection: Volume 6.